Helping people of all ages win their battles with addiction.

 Ben considers fitness to be an integral part of his recovery.
 He has competed in several Triathlons and has held certifications from NASM, ACE, and NCCPT.
 He is currently WITS certified, and offers circuit style “FlexFit” classes at Wellstrong.
 He considers the congruent growth of the Mind, Body and Spirit to be the foundation of his recovery.
 Ben believes that exercise and meditation brings balance and contentment to the mind of the recovering addict.
 It has changed his life and he is grateful to now play a part in the recovery of his fellow addicts.

 Amelia recently received her 100 hour PoundFit instructor certification this January 2019.
-She was introduced to PoundFit at Wellstrong in 2018 and was immediately hooked.
+She was introduced to PoundFit at Wellstrong in 2018.
 She believes that the expressive movements in Poundfit, that are set to loud and energetic music has an empowering effect on people.
 The drumming of the ripstix is therapeutic for trauma relief and releasing any pent up emotion.
-Amelia believes that this is a great addition to those recovering from trauma and addiction.
-She is excited to embark on this teaching journey with Wellstrong and it’s wonderful members.

 I am a 500 RYT yoga teacher and have been teaching yoga since 2012.
 I am a Kind Yoga School graduate which is here on Cape Cod.
 I also studied Yin Yoga/ Yoga Anatomy in California and Thailand with Paul Grilly.
 I am a Mindfulness Instructor for Calmer Choice, a non-profit that brings prevention programs to schools and communities on Cape Cod.
 Our goal is to teach skills to diminish stress, resolve conflict to lead happy healthy lives.
 I received mindfulness training through the Calmer Choice Instructor Training Program on Cape Cod, The Mindfulness In Schools Project at Queens College, Oxford University, Oxford UK and through Kind Yoga.